Dan P. McAdams

 Dan P. McAdams (born February 7, 1954) is an American psychologist and the Henry Wade Rogers Professor in the Department of Psychology at Northwestern University.

 Biography

 He was raised in Gary, Indiana, where he attended nearby Valparaiso University.
-In 1979 he was awarded a Ph.D. from the Harvard Department of Social Relations.
+In 1979, he was awarded a Ph.D. from the Harvard Department of Social Relations.

 McAdams is the author of The Person: An Introduction to the Science of Personality Psychology, a classroom textbook.
 He co-edited, with Amia Lieblich and Ruthellen Josselson, the eleven-book series "The Narrative Study of Lives".
 He is a member of The Human Capital and Economic Opportunity Working Group at the Becker Friedman Institute for Research in Economics.

 Three Levels of Personality

-McAdams' three level model of personality was used in Jonathan Haidt's The Happiness Hypothesis The three levels are :
+McAdams's three-level model of personality was used in Jonathan Haidt's The Happiness Hypothesis The three levels are :